waregagbagbo/CalculatorApp/README.md

 ## Welcome! 👋

-Thanks for checking out this front-end coding challenge.
+Thanks for checking out this coding challenge.

 **To do this challenge, you need a good understanding of HTML, CSS and JavaScript.**